 If any gates or fences are damaged by members of the public, in order to gain access to your land, you should consider reporting the damage to the police (as this could amount to criminal damage), and obtaining a crime number.
-This could also help by providing an independent record of the fact that fencing was damaged, and could provide an independent record of the dates on which incidents of damage were reported to the police.
+Records of such reports could also help to show that fencing was damaged, and could provide an independent record of the dates on which incidents of damage were reported to the police.